ommore86/Twitter-Clone/README.md

 # Twitter Clone
- Twitter clone app using Tailwind CSS
  <hr>
+Welcome to the Twitter Clone!
+This website created using Tailwind CSS showcases Frontend skills by Tailwind CSS.

 ![Twitter Clone Image](twitter.png)